EG-Ramirez/MO-IT101-Group-24/README.md

 ## Academic Integrity Statement

 This project is an original work submitted by Group 24 for Computer Programming 1.

-All members contributed according to the approved Project Plan Sheet.

 The implementation adheres strictly to the defined scope of Phase 1 and reflects independent academic effort in compliance with institutional integrity policies.